ellysh/video-game-bots/InGameBots/tools.md

 Do not forget to update your [**Internet Explorer**](http://windows.microsoft.com/en-us/internet-explorer/download-ie) application to 11 version for usage Visual Studio IDE 2015.

-[Windows SDK](https://msdn.microsoft.com/en-us/library/ms717358%28v=vs.110%29.aspx) will be used here to access Windows Native API and to link with `ntdll.dll` library.
+[Windows SDK](https://msdn.microsoft.com/en-us/library/ms717358%28v=vs.110%29.aspx) will be used here to access Windows Native API and to link with the `ntdll.dll` library.

 ## Debugger

 [**OllyDbg**](http://www.ollydbg.de) is a freeware debugger that will be used in this chapter.
-It has user-friendly graphical interface that simplify studying this debugger.
+It has a user-friendly graphical interface that simplifies studying this debugger.
 OllyDbg provides wide functionality to analyze Windows applications without a source code.
 It allows you to debug and [**disassemble**](https://en.wikipedia.org/wiki/Disassembler) 32-bit Windows applications only.

 [**x64dbg**](http://x64dbg.com) is an open source debugger for Windows.
 It has almost the same user-friendly interface as OllyDbg.
 The x64dbg supports both 32-bit and 64-bit applications.
-It has less features when OllyDbg debugger.
-Therefore, some calculations should be perform manually to analyze a process memory.
+It has fewer features when OllyDbg debugger.
+Therefore, some calculations should be performed manually to analyze a process memory.
 It is recommended to use x64dbg for debugging 64-bit applications only and OllyDbg in other cases.

-[**WinDbg**](https://msdn.microsoft.com/en-us/windows/hardware/hh852365) is a freeware debugger with extremely powerful features that allows you to debug user mode applications, device drivers, Windows libraries and kernel.
+[**WinDbg**](https://msdn.microsoft.com/en-us/windows/hardware/hh852365) is a freeware debugger with extremely powerful features that allow you to debug user mode applications, device drivers, Windows libraries, and kernel.
 WinDbg supports both 32-bit and 64-bit applications.
-Poor user interface is only one serious drawback of this debugger.
-This drawback can be solved by the special [theme](https://github.com/Deniskore/windbg-workspace) that improves the interface and make it looks like OllyDbg one.
+A poor user interface is only one serious drawback of this debugger.
+This drawback can be solved by the special [theme](https://github.com/Deniskore/windbg-workspace) that improves the interface and makes it look like OllyDbg one.
 Most of the WinDbg features are available through [commands](http://www.windbg.info/doc/1-common-cmds.html).

 These are steps to install a new theme for WinDbg: